echo3/echo3/README.md

     potential screen flickering issues.

 * Application Rendered Components (ARCs)
-    Client-side component synchronization peers may render components to HTML by creating a container HTML element (e.g. a DIV) and then loading a new client-side-only Echo application within the DIV.
-The Echo3Extras Rich Text Editor uses this feature to display a MenuBarPane, WindowPane-based dialogs, ColorSelects, toolbars and other UI elements.
-By writing the Rich Text Editor as a client-side Echo application, much time was saved and the editor is far more feature rich.
+    Client-side component synchronization peers render components in the web browser by creating a container HTML element (e.g., a DIV) and then loading a new client-side Echo application within the DIV.
+For example, the Echo3Extras project's Rich Text Editor component uses this feature to display a menu bar, dialogs, color selection controls, toolbars and other user interface elements.
+By writing the Rich Text Editor as a client-side Echo application, a lot of time was saved and the editor is more feature rich as a result.

 ### Java-Like development on Client-Side (CoreJS Library):
   Echo3 is built atop the CoreJS JavaScript Library, which provides cross-